borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

 ```

 `#'gamekit:print-text` allows us to print a text onto the screen.
 Gamekit is able to ouput only
 a limited set of glyphs, unfortunately.
-Only english, cyrillic and some special glyphs are
+Only latin, cyrillic and some special glyphs are
 supported at this moment.

 Anyway, quite a cringy snake, but it moves!
 We couldn't ask for more.